benhowell/reagent-summernote/README.md

 # reagent-summernote
 Basic [reagent](http://reagent-project.github.io/) recipe for [summernote](http://summernote.org/).
 This is by no means a complete implementation.
-See (http://summernote.org/deep-dive/)[Summernote API] for additional options and callback functions.
+See the [summernote API](http://summernote.org/deep-dive/) for additional options and callback functions.
 This recipe provides a clear enough template to riff on.
+The DOM id argument is redundant and only provided as a means of out-of-band identity.

 ## Usage